KARNATISAITHARUN/documentation/using-ocular/about/modes.md

 ./ocular.sh --script test.sc --params cpgFile=/fullpath/to/cpg.bin.zip,outFile=out.log
 ```

-### Importing additional scripts
+### Importing Additional Scripts

-If your script depends on code from one or more additional scripts, you can use the `--import` parameter, which accepts a comma-separated list of input scripts:
+If your script depends on code from one or more additional scripts, you can use the `--import` parameter, which accepts a comma-separated list of input scripts

 ```
 echo 'def hello(name: String) = println(s"hello, $name")' > scripts/hello.sc